GeForce Now cloud gaming launches on Chromebooks

 “We want to make sure that you always have access to the indie games, and we ensure that we work with these PC game developers and have no additional support needs,” GeForce Now senior product manager Andrew Fear said in a press briefing.
 “We give you instant access to all your games.
 We give you a GeForce gaming PC in the cloud.”

-To sign up, players can go to play.geforcenow.com, log in, and sign up for memberships that cost $5 a month or a special offer of $25 for six months.
+To sign up, players can go to play.geforcenow.com, log in, and sign up for memberships that cost $5 a month or $25 for six months.
 GeForce Now doesn’t use an app on Chromebooks.
 You just connect to the browser.
 The timing might be good because distance learning, which Chromebooks are often used for, has multiplied during the pandemic.
 On the other hand, if parents don’t want their kids to be playing when they should be learning, that could be a problem.

 Still, it might be a better deal to sign up for GeForce Now on a $300 Chromebook than to buy a $1,000-plus heavy-duty gaming PC or laptop for a family member.
 After all, kids can study in the day and play at night.
 That’s the whole appeal of cloud-gaming services like GeForce Now, Microsoft’s Project xCloud, and Google Stadia.